Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release technique: CONCLUSION

 \section{CONCLUSION}

-In this paper, we studied the implementation of the Sterile Insect Technique by feedback control against {\em Aedes} mosquitoes.
-Several state-feedback and output-feedback control laws have been proposed and their convergence established.
-We also studied how to deal with parametric and dynamical uncertainties of the model.
-A simple illustrative example has been provided.
+We studied in this paper the implementation by feedback control of the Sterile Insect Technique against {\em Aedes} mosquitoes.
+State-feedback and output-feedback control laws have been proposed, and the handling of parametric and dynamical uncertainties of the model has been considered.
+The approach adopted here appears as simpler, more flexible and more powerful than the ones previously considered.
+For sake of space, complete proofs of the results and numerical illustrations were deferred to a subsequent extended publication, which will also include new contributions.

-Biological control methods aim generally speaking at controlling specific pest or vector using another living organism.
-They raise original questions in control theory.
-In this respect, two original technical points are worth noticing.
-First, a central role is played by the basic offspring number.
-This quantity shrinks when the proportion of released males in the total male population increases, so that reducing and keeping it below the threshold level under which the population is unviable, may be used as a control goal to guarantee elimination.
-On the other hand, the use of monotone system theory appears quite well-fitted to study the interaction of competitive species in such situations.
-We believe these two features constitute interesting leads for the design of robust control strategies of proven effectiveness.
+Biological control methods aim at controlling specific pest or vector using another living organism.
+They raise interesting questions to control theory.
+In this respect, two original technical points examplified in this note are worth noticing.
+First, a central role was played by the basic offspring number.
+This quantity shrinks when the proportion of sterile males in the total male population increases, so that reducing and keeping it below the threshold level under which the population is unviable, may be used as a control goal to guarantee elimination.
+On the other hand, the results exposed here were all obtained thanks to monotone system theory, and the other directions explored in the forthcoming complete version of this work are based on the same foundation.
+Monotone system theory appears quite well-fitted, powerful and flexible to study the interaction of competitive species in such situations.
+We believe the two previous features constitute interesting leads for the design of control strategies of proven effectiveness.